 This table describes the fees and expenses that you may pay if you buy, hold and sell shares of the Institutional Class of the Portfolio.
+You may pay other fees, such as brokerage commissions and

 You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the tables and examples below.

-Maximum Sales Charge (Load) Imposed on Purchases (As a Percentage of Offering Price) None Redemption Fee (As a Percentage of Amount Redeemed within 90 days or Less from the Date of Purchase) None
+Maximum Sales Charge (Load) Imposed on Purchases (As a Percentage of Offering Price) None Redemption Fee (As a Percentage of Amount Redeemed within None 90 days or Less from the Date of Purchase)